Marine Energy Wales

 Inside the Marine Energy Taskforce: Shaping the Sector’s Future

-An exclusive look at the UK Governments Marine Renewable Energy Taskforce’s emerging recommendations and what they could mean for policy, investment, and the next phase of marine renewable growth.
+An exclusive look at the UK’s industry-led Marine Energy Taskforce’s emerging recommendations and what they could mean for policy, investment, and the next phase of marine renewable growth.

 Break